Kettle Moraine 100 2026

 About This Event

-This classic ultra marathon launched in 1996 serves as the second leg in the Midwest Grand Slam of Ultrarunning Series and qualifies runners for the Western States 100.
-Beyond the signature 100-mile and 100k distances, the event offers a 38-mile run, 50k, and 100-mile team relay option.
+This classic ultra marathon, the Kettle Moraine 100 2026 Endurance Trail Races was started in 1996.
+It is the second leg in the Midwest Grand Slam of Ultrarunning Series and a qualifier event for the famed Western States 100.
+Besides the main 100 and 100k events, additional course options include a 38-mile fun run, 50k, and a 100-mile team relay.
+Strambecco rates Kettle Moraine 100 2026 as one of the Best Trail Running Events in the Midwest.

 Strambecco For the Love of Living